-What to do: Quality inspectors play an important role in ensuring that only high-quality garments reach the customers.
-It is important that they receive appropriate job training in order for them to properly carry out the garment quality control checklist.
+What to do: Quality inspectors play an important role in ensuring that only high-quality garments reach customers.
+It is important that they receive appropriate job training in order for them to properly carry out the process with a garment quality control checklist.

 What to do: Inspection of garment machinery and equipment can be included in a garment quality control checklist to ensure that no malfunctioning machines are in the line.

 There may be designers or buyers that will send instructions to suddenly revise the design even when production is about to start.
 Abrupt changes, big or small, can significantly affect the production timeline and cause major delays and low-quality garments.

 What to do: To address this red flag, the garment quality control checklist can be used to stipulate deadlines and the maximum frequency for changes in the design or production process.
 Stakeholders must agree to abide by the terms to maintain a smooth production timeline.

 How to Check Quality of Garment in Five Steps